-Chaplains are spiritual and pastoral counselors who work with the patients and patient families in accessing spiritual strengths and resources.
-Chaplains offer care and support when patients and their families search for meaning in the midst of hospitalization In addition, chaplains can be advocates for families and patients whose traditions, practices, and values are important in daily life and in decision-making.
+Chaplains are spiritual and pastoral counselors who work with patients and families to access spiritual strengths and resources.
+Chaplains offer care and support when patients and their families search for meaning in the midst of illness and hospitalization.
+In addition, chaplains can be advocates for families and patients whose traditions, practices, and values are important in daily life and in decision-making.

 Chaplains educate nurses, interns, residents, fellows, faculty, and other staff in being culturally/spiritually sensitive and appropriate.
 Children’s National chaplains are frequent presenters at national gatherings for the Pediatric Chaplains Network, and other local and national organizations.